nuxt-modules/tailwindcss/README.md

 1. Clone this repository
 2. Install dependencies using `yarn install`
+3. Prepare for development using `yarn dev:prepare`
-3. Start development server using `yarn dev`
+4. Start development server using `yarn dev`

 ## License